exosolarplanet/Water-Rocket/README.md

 # Water-Rocket
-Recieving data and making calculations from several electronic sensors placed in the water rocket
+Receiving data and making calculations from several electronic sensors placed in the water rocket Improve